canonical/kafka-k8s-operator/docs/reference/file-system-paths.md

 ## Apache Kafka binaries

 - **`$BIN/bin/*.sh`** - general bash scripts provided from upstream Apache Kafka, with utilities for managing and interacting with the cluster
-  - These files are typically accessible directly via Snap commands - e.g, `kafka-topics.sh` can be invoked by running `charmed-kafka.topics`

 ## Message data and cluster metadata